oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_user_proxied_for_users.html.markdown

 The following attributes are exported:

-* `items` - An array of User resources.
+* `items` - An array of user resources.
-	* `authentication` - Indicates whether the proxy is required to supply the client credentials (YES) or not (NO)
+	* `authentication` - Indicates whether the proxy is required to supply the client credentials (YES) or not (NO).
-	* `flags` - Flags associated with the proxy/client pair
+	* `flags` - The flags associated with the proxy/client pair.
-	* `name` - The name of a proxy user or name of the user who the proxy user can act as
+	* `name` - The name of a proxy user or the name of the client user.